How Stress Wrecks Your Brain (and How Yoga and Meditation Can Restore Brain Health)

 The long-term outcomes are particularly impressive:

-- We maintain high cognitive function well into older age, demonstrating that these practices not only enhance current function but provide protection against age-related decline.
+- We maintain high cognitive function well into older age, demonstrating that these practices not only enhance current function but also provide protection against age-related decline.

 - Our quality of life remains high

-- stress resilience stays robust
+- Resilience stays robust

-- We can develop profound emotional wisdom, and
+- We can develop profound emotional wisdom

 - Social connections strengthen, creating a supportive environment for continued growth and development.